-Some key features of the public health situation in the country are attributed to several reasons including weak institutional planning and infrastructure, very limited number of health facilities which are poorly distributed throughout the country, inadequate staff, low public budgets and allocation of financial resources resulting in low capacity, poor operational efficiency, and insufficient supplies of medicines and drugs, low coverage and bad quality of health services, critical shortages of medical personnel and equipment as well as supplies.
+Some key features of the public health situation in the country are attributed to several reasons including weak institutional planning and infrastructure, very limited number of health facilities which are poorly distributed throughout the country, inadequate staff, low public budgets and allocation of financial resources resulting in low capacity, poor operational efficiency, and insufficient supplies of medical personnel and equipment as well as supplies.
 Climate change is intensifying hazards that threaten public health through the onset of higher temperatures, more frequent and longer heat waves, more severity and frequency of extreme storms and associated floods, increased potential for landslides, rising sea levels with accompanying higher storm surges, and recurrent drought (Abdulsalam Saeed Al-Ake 2020).